Skip to main content

 Julia Peres Guimarães holds an M.A. in Political Science from the University of Hawaiʻi at Mānoa, an M.A. in International Relations from the Pontifical Catholic University in Rio, Brazil, and a BSc in International Relations & History from the London School of Economics and Political Science.
 Julia’s research investigates how cinematic texts address the fictional reproduction of patterns of normalcy, standards of deviant behavior and the medicalization/institutionalization or punishment of individuals.
 Her objective is to unsettle understandings of mental illnesses and their conceptual implications to the legitimization of notions of “normality” associated with local/global citizenship, and to explore the philosophical boundaries pushed by extended levels of consciousness experienced within manic episodes.
 Her additional research interests include feminist media, critical theory, affect studies and photography. juliapguimaraes@u.northwestern.edu, www.juliaguimaraes.com

-Imani Harris studies Black iconicity, primarily as it relates to Black women and Black queer hip-hop artists in the twenty-first century.
-Her research interrogates how these artists create and curate aesthetics, self-adornment practices, subgenres, and other aspects of performance to disturb notions of respectability and ideal citizenship.
-Her research interests also include comic studies, digital Black feminisms, DIY culture, fan studies, platformization, and queer of color critique.
+Imani Harris studies black cultural production, specifically the dissolution of respectability politics and the cultivation of anarchistic black consciousness expressed in twenty-first-century music, television, film, and comics.
+Her research primarily examines how black women and queer hip-hop artists curate aesthetics, sound, spatial practices, and other aspects of performance to challenge hegemonic cultural narratives and generate alternative visions of minoritarian collectivity.
+Her broader research interests include queer of color critique, black digital feminisms, 20th-21st century speculative fiction, fan studies, internet studies, hip-hop literacy, DIY culture, mad studies, and the digital politics of black placemaking in the US South and Midwest.
 Imani graduated from The Ohio State University with a BA in English and a concentration in Creative Writing.
-She also held dual minors in Film Studies and Women’s, Gender, and Sexuality Studies.
-In addition to her academic work, Imani is a spoken word poet and emcee with audio and visual production experience.
+She held dual minors in Film Studies and Women’s, Gender, and Sexuality Studies.
+In addition to her academic work, Imani is a poet and emcee with audio and visual production experience.

-Kaiwen Huang explores the changing notions and ecologies of “screen” in pre-cinematic spectacles, contemporary world cinemas, and media as environment.
-His interests also revolve around the spatio-corporeality and gender/racial dynamics in pop cultures such as Marvel franchise, anime, K-pop, and video games.
+Kaiwen Huang is a PhD student in Screen Cultures at Northwestern University.
+His current project uses screen as a hermeneutics to articulate how media elements compose our symbolic and material surroundings.
+His research interests also include infrastructure studies, media space and media place, and popular culture in East Asia and beyond.
 He holds an MA in Film Studies with Distinction from University College London, UK, and a Bachelor of Law in Sociology from Nankai University, China.
 Before coming to Northwestern, he worked for an edtech company in China. kaiwen.huang@u.northwestern.edu

 Rita Rongyi Lin is a doctoral candidate whose research explores the intersection of gender, spectatorship, and urban space in cinema through the figure of the flâneuse as both a subject of representation and a mode of female spectatorship.
 Working across divergent national, historical, and theoretical contexts as well as tropes of the flâneuse including the fallen woman, the sleepwalker, and the (im)migrant, her dissertation considers the structures of desire and identification for gendered and ethnicized subjects, and other ways of relating to an image than rapture, such as distraction, disorientation, and disavowal.
 She also writes about spatial production, “new” media, and transcultural exchanges more broadly, with an article forthcoming in the December 2021 issue of tba: Journal of Art, Media, and Visual Culture.
 In her spare time, she likes to watch kpop and think about plastic orientalism and affective economies in the age of digital globalization.
 Rita received her BA in English from Bryn Mawr College and MA in Screen Cultures from Northwestern University. rongyi.lin@u.northwestern.edu